lavanyanemani1996/clumo/README.md

 clumo can be used to create a mock catalog consisting of various galaxy cluster properties like luminosity, temperature, y-compton paramater, fluxes and x-ray cts.
 For this the user can select cosmology, sample size, scaling relations and instrument's response.

+Please make sure you have the following \texttt{python} modules for successfully using the tool; \texttt{numpy, math, astropy, hmf, scipy, multiprocessing, os, sys, shutil, random, time, PyXspec}.

 1. import cluster_run as cr
 2. Chose a name for the directory where you would save your results: For example: name = 'run_1'
 2. Use cr.create_dir(name).